Sperm Morphology

 #2) The concern regarding an increased risk of genetic abnormalities or health problems for subsequent offspring

 [Note: The recommendations made in this section (and whole website) represent the best overall conclusions taking from evaluating the scientific literature as a whole.
 Studies can be found on most any topic in male infertility that contradict the conclusions/recommendations of this website.
-This is especially true regarding controversial topics such as sperm morphology, due to the wide range of different criteria that have been used over the years, as well as the large inter-lab variability in the consistency of the reading of slides.
-The following recommendations are made on the best available data derived from meta-analyses of these studies as a whole.]
+This is especially true regarding controversial topics such as sperm morphology, due to the wide range of different criteria that have been used over the years, as well as the large inter-lab variability in the consistency of the reading of slides.]

 CONCERN OF GENETIC AND/OR HEALTH RISKS IN FUTURE CHILDREN